VueFilesPreview/vue-files-preview/README.md

 > From v1.0.0 version
 >
-> it only works for Vue 3
+> It only works for Vue 3

 ```bash
 # npm install